 - Date of birth (DOB)

-- A government-issued identification card, such as a passport or driver’s license
+- A government-issued identification card, such as a passport or a driver’s license

 - Complete addresses for the past two years

-This information should be enough to honor your request, however, it would be best to check with each of their websites.
+This information should be enough to honor your request; however, it is best to check with each of their websites.
 Especially when removing an extended alert.
-Verify each copy is legible and displays your name, current mailing address, and issue date before sending it to them.
+Verify each copy is legible and displays your name, current mailing address, and issue date before sending it to the credit bureaus.